41 Ways to Use Up a Package of Corn Tortillas

 Sausage Tortilla Breakfast Bake

-This casserole is perfect for a special brunch.
-It combines the spices of the Southwest with the comfort of a hearty breakfast.
-You can spice it up by adding cayenne and hot peppers, or mellow it by replacing the tomatoes and green chiles with mild salsa.
+This casserole combines spices of the Southwest with the comfort of a hearty breakfast that is perfect for brunch.
+You can spice it up by adding cayenne and hot peppers, or mellow it out by replacing the tomatoes and green chiles with mild salsa.
 It’s versatile and easy—no wonder it’s a longtime family favorite. —Darlene Buerger, Peoria, Arizona

 7 / 41